WeeHong/leetcode-question-tracker/README.md

 - Create a revise reminder on Todoist

 ## Pre-requisite
-You need to have a local database which stored all the database to start this application.<br/>
+You need to have a local database which has all the LeetCode question inside before starting this application.<br/>
-You may find the crawler from my [Golang LeetCode Fetcher repo](https://github.com/WeeHong/leetcode-question-fetcher)
+You may find the API at here, [Golang LeetCode Fetcher repo](https://github.com/WeeHong/leetcode-question-fetcher)

 ## Getting Started
 1. Create a dotnet user secret